suneeshjacob/ACRoD/examples/Jacobian/codes/RSSRSSR_code.md

 ### Jacobian for planar manipulators

 The topological information of a robot is to be specified by using its robot-topology matrix, as defined [here](../../../misc/Robot_Topology_Matrix.md).
-For RRRRPPPP planar serial-parallel hybrid manipulator shown above, the robot topology matrix is given by
+For RSSR-SSR spatial parallel manipulator shown above, the robot topology matrix is given by

 $$\left[\begin{matrix}9 & 1 & 1 & 0 & 1 & 0\\\\1 & 9 & 0 & 0 & 0 & 4\\\\1 & 0 & 9 & 4 & 0 & 0\\\\0 & 0 & 0 & 9 & 0 & 4\\\\0 & 0 & 0 & 0 & 9 & 4\\\\0 & 0 & 0 & 0 & 0 & 9\end{matrix}\right]$$